 MT: Future travel plans?

-VS: This year we will be visiting London for a short break which will be our children’s first time to the capital.
+VS: This year we will be visiting London for a short break which will be our children’s first time in the capital.

 We are also staying in Wales for a few nights towards the end of the year.
 Next year we have booked a week-long trip to Portugal which will add another country to my travelled list!